 Take a cue from brands that have done this brilliantly:

-6. Research your short list
+6. How to create a hashtag: Research your short list

 Narrow down your favorite hashtag ideas, and put together a short list of contenders.
 Once you have a solid selection, take time to research them thoroughly on social media.
 You’re looking for a hashtag that’s strongly associated with your brand, that you can track and monitor.
 For that to work, you want a hashtag you can own.